MicahElliott/flowrist/README.md

-French, Spanish, German, Italian, Portuguese, Esperanto (and most of [these others][20]), but I haven't yet figured out how to get [key sequence macros][19] (eg, `Compose-~-n` -> `ñ` should be `LangLayer-n` since the former is tedious to type) working.
+French, Spanish, German, Italian, Portuguese, Esperanto (and most of [these others][20]), but I haven't yet figured out how to get [key sequence macros][19] (eg, `Compose-~-n` -> `ñ` should be `LangLayer-n` since the former is more tedious to type) working.

 ```
  . . ß ĵ . .    ŭ õ